box/box-ios-sdk/docs/usage/folders.md

 To retrieve information about the items contained in a folder, call [`client.folders.listItems(folderId:usemarker:marker:offset:limit:sort:direction:fields:)`][get-folder-items] with the ID of the folder.
-This method will return an iterator in the completion you can use to retrieve folder items.
+This method will return an iterator in the completion, which is used to retrieve folder items.

 ```swift
 let folderItems = client.folders.listItems(folderId: "22222", sort: .name, direction: .ascending) { results in